rustopian/supremacy/rules.md

   - **Note:** Resources, Money, and Strategy Cards cannot be traded unless an action or card allows it.

 - **AI Development**
-  - **Effect:** Place 2 Qubit Cubes on your Quantum Advancement Track.
+  - **Effect:** Place 1 Qubit Cube on your Quantum Computer Board and gain an additional Qubit Cube (total of 2 Qubit Cubes placed).
+Gain minor powers accordingly.
   - **Dystopia Impact:** Advances the Dystopia Track by 1.
   - **Restriction:** Cannot use if your qubit type is excluded.